 Still, New York is an expensive place, even if you go with Airbnb, so getting a few free hotel nights didn’t seem like a bad idea.

 To snag our free hotel, we went with the Chase Hyatt Card.
-At the time, the Chase Hyatt card was offering two free nights at any Hyatt hotel after spending $2,000 on the card in the first three months (the current offer on the card is 40,000 Hyatt points after $2,000 in spend – still a great deal, in my opinion).
-Hitting this spend wasn’t a problem.
-We just put our regular spend on it and were easily able to earn our two free nights.
+At the time, the Chase Hyatt card was offering two free nights at any Hyatt hotel after spending $2,000 on the card in the first three months (note that the current welcome offer on this card will be different than what I got back in 2017).
+Hitting this spend wasn’t a problem – we just put our regular spend on it and we were easily able to earn our two free nights.

 With our two free nights in hand, we went ahead and snagged the most expensive Hyatt Hotel in New York City – the Park Hyatt.
 It’s located in the heart of midtown Manhattan, across the street from Carnegie Hall and just a block away from Central Park and Broadway.
 Rates for this hotel can go for over $1,000 per night, which made the value of our two free nights really extraordinary.
 Essentially, we spent $2,000 just as we normally would and were rewarded with $2,000 worth of hotel stays.

 Without a doubt, the best part of the hotel was its location, just steps away from anything we wanted to do.
 We ended up seeing two Broadway musicals while we were in the city (snagging rush tickets in order to do it).

 The room itself wasn’t bad either – forgive me for the bad pictures, I suck at taking pictures.

 One thing that’s annoying about fancy hotels is that if you’re a regular chump like I am, you can’t really afford to take advantage of the amenities in the hotel.
 They had a fancy spa for example, but that kind of thing was way too rich for my blood.